President, 2016 – 2019

 John is a general surgeon and physician lead at the Fraser Health Complex Wound Centre in British Columbia.
 He has specific interests in the optimal delivery of interprofessional wound care as well as physician engagement in quality improvement.

-Janet L. Kuhnke is a registered nurse of 34 years.
-She is an Enterostomal Therapist, and an Assistant Professor of Baccalaureate Nursing at Cape Breton University.
-She worked on Vancouver Island for 20+ years in acute care in community hospitals, residential care, and home and community care programs as a Clinical Nurse Educator and Enterostomal Therapist.
+Janet L. Kuhnke is a RN nurse specialist in ostomy, wound and continence (NSWOC) and an Assistant Professor of Baccalaureate Nursing at Cape Breton University.
+She works in acute care and has worked on Vancouver Island for 20+ years in acute care, long-term care and home and community care programs as a Clinical Nurse Educator and NSWOC.
 She worked in partnership with families from Cowichan Tribes and Shellbeach and Kullet Bay near Ladysmith and Chemainus, BC.

 Petra is the Senior Provincial Director of the Diabetes, Obesity and Nutrition - Strategic Clinical Network™ (DON SCN) at Alberta Health Services.
 The DON SCN’s vision is: All Albertans have access to services and supports that optimize their nutritional status, prevent or reduce the risks of diabetes and obesity, and enable those living with these chronic diseases to be healthy and well.
 Since 2012 she has been responsible for developing this diverse clinical and research network and for overseeing the design, evaluation and spread of initiatives that transform the delivery of health care services in these three interconnected clinical streams across Alberta.
 Three province-wide initiatives involve the development of a diabetic foot care pathway for use in Primary Care; the improvement of diabetes management in hospitals; and the development of bariatric friendly care hospital standards.
 She co-chairs Provincial Steering Committees for these initiatives for Alberta Health Services.